-I received a comment from a gentleman last week on my review of the Lowa Lo hiking shoes, where he stated that he couldn’t understand where the comfort of the shoes, that I was referring to in the review, was coming from.
+I received a comment from a gentleman last week on a review of a pair of trail shoes, where he stated that he couldn’t understand where the comfort of the shoes, that I was referring to in the review, was coming from.

 He stated, rightly so, that the insoles of the shoe were too thin for him and just wearing them in his house for a couple of hours was hurting him.